-(FREQUENT ROUTES): Information on the user's most frequent routes.
+Most frequent routes): Information on the user's most frequent routes.

 Dynamic route: Dynamic route guidance activates when a TMC is received >>> page 203.

 (Avoid motorways and highways): Motorways will be excluded from the route calculation wherever possible.

 (Avoid ferries and motorail trains): Ferries and motorail trains will not be taken into account for the route calculation, wherever possible.